 - At the Login Info step of the wizard, in the Username, Password and Confirm Password fields, type a user name and password.

 It is recommended to use a password that contains characters from at least 3 of the following categories: uppercase characters, lowercase characters, base 10 digits (0 through 9), non-alphanumeric characters.
 The recommended password length is 6 or more characters.

-- At the Locations step of the wizard, select company locations whose data must be available for the user in the Client Portal.
+- At the Locations step of the wizard, click the link and select company locations whose data must be available for the user in the Client Portal.
+Click Apply.

 - At the Quota step of the wizard, allocate cloud repository resources to the user.

 You can specify the size of the user quota or create an unlimited user quota.
 With an unlimited user quota, the Subtenant can consume all storage space within the company quota on a cloud repository.

 - At the Multi-Factor Authentication step of the wizard you can assign a second authentication factor to the new user.
 For details on MFA, see Configuring Multi-Factor Authentication.

 To enable MFA for the new user, set the Enforce the MFA access toggle to On.
 On the next authorization session, the user will be prompted to configure MFA by going through the Multi-Factor Authentication step of the Edit User wizard as described in the Modifying Own User Profile section.